Skip to main content

 payment_termsPayment terms for this account (net_15, net_30, net_45, net_60, net_90, prepay).
 The seller must accept these terms or reject the account — terms are never silently remapped.

 sandboxWhether this is a sandbox (test) account — no real spend.
-Only used with implicit accounts; explicit sandbox accounts are pre-existing.
+Only used with buyer-declared accounts; account-id namespace sandboxes are pre-existing and discovered through list_accounts or supplied out-of-band.

 Every combination of flags that might require the seller to do something different — bill a different entity, set up a different rate card, create a sandbox — is a distinct declaration.